Softcorp-Industries/hobo_hub/src/blog/freddiesblogs/2022-10-25-mission-ftf.md

 <p>
 Freddie has 6 associates that he's meet while on the streets.
 They all played a huge role in Freddie's survival.
 His associates are very kind and helpful, even to a person like Freddie.
 The are more than happy to help you too.
 </p>
+<p>Let me introduce you to Freddies Associates.
 <br>
 <p class="post__body__subHeader">
 Shopping Cart Sally
 </p>
 <p>
 Sally is one of most generous people you will ever meet.
-Sally can help you find Clothing, Furniture, Household items, transportation
+Sally can help you find Clothing, Furniture, Household items, Transportation or finding the latest thrift items.
 </p>
 <br>
 <p class="post__body__subHeader">